daisymitchell/EEC_MRes_Summer/README.md

-# This respository contains the following data and R scripts, for the following purposes:
+# This respository contains the following data and R scripts:

 # Data:
 BirdNET_tables - initial BirdNET output tables as txt files with one for each study site